 The field of fire science encompasses many aspects of fire management and emergency services.
 In conjunction with the completion of an online fire science degree program, graduates typically need on-the-job training and emergency medical certification before they are qualified to work as a firefighter.
 While many firefighters are able to find employment with just a high school diploma and work experience, those with an associate, bachelor’s, or master's degree in fire science may have greater opportunities for advancement.
 Prospective students can benefit from our list of the top online colleges offering bachelor’s degrees in fire science.
 Firefighters with significant professional experience may eventually have careers as fire inspectors, fire investigators, or fire chiefs, among others.

-2018 Top Online Colleges Offering Fire Science Degrees
+2018 Best Online Colleges Offering Bachelor's in Fire Science Degrees

 |Rank||School||Annual Tuition||Academic Strength|

 |#1 Northwestern State University of Louisiana||Annual Tuition $9,700||Academic Strength 62%|

 |#2 Colorado State University-Fort Collins||Annual Tuition $13,860||Academic Strength 72%|

 |#4 Western Illinois University||Annual Tuition $10,041||Academic Strength 59%|

 |#5 Fayetteville State University||Annual Tuition $7,806||Academic Strength 52%|